filament-zone/filament/docs/spec/src/git-hub.md

 If the campaign identified by `campaign_id` already has segment data attached, then this message has no effect.

-The produced segments MUST match the description provided by the campaign creator.
+The produced segment MUST match the description provided by the campaign creator.

-XXX(pm): previous point very fuzzy

-After this message is applied, the `indexer` field of the campaign MUST be set to the provers identity ${pk}_i$.
+This message MUST be signed by the `indexer` public key supplied during campaign creation.

 ### Conversions